ledoveey/DDoS-By-Ledoveey/README.md

-Complete DDoS Attack code, ofc for "Educational Purposes" only, I don't take any responsibility for your actions.
+Complete DoS Attack code, ofc for "Educational Purposes" only, I don't take any responsibility for your actions.